Your body’s pH balance, also referred to as its acid-base balance, is the level of acids and bases in your blood at which your body functions best.

 - a buildup of ketones due to a lack of insulin, a condition known as ketoacidosis that people with diabetes face

-- a buildup of lactic acid, a possible complication of alcohol misuse, cancer, and seizures
+- a buildup of lactic acid, a possible complication of alcohol misuse, cancer, some medications like

 - failure of the kidneys to release acid into the bloodstream, known as renal tubular acidosis